quantummaid/httpmaid/docs/12_UseCases/4_AdvancedTopics.md

 You can even provide more than one of them and they are cascaded in the order they were configured.

 #### mappingQueryParameter()
-Enriches the intermediate map with a query parameter.
+Enriches the request map with a query parameter.
 Requires the request to contain the configured query parameter and will abort the request otherwise.

 #### mappingPathParameter()
-Enriches the intermediate map with a path parameter.
+Enriches the request map with a path parameter.
 Requires the request to contain the configured path parameter and will abort the request otherwise.

 #### mappingHeader()
-Enriches the intermediate map with a request header.
+Enriches the request map with a request header.
 Requires the request to contain the configured header and will abort the request otherwise.

 #### mappingAuthenticationInformation()
-Enriches the intermediate map with the authentication information.
+Enriches the request map with the authentication information.
 Takes as parameter a `String` that will be used as key.
 Requires the request to be authenticated and will abort the request otherwise.